One, Two, Buckle My Shoe (novel): Plot summary

 Poirot visits his dentist, Dr Morley, to have his teeth seen to.
 During the visit, Morley mentions that his secretary is away, and that her absence is a great inconvenience.
 As Poirot leaves the office, he encounters former actress Mabelle Sainsbury Seale as she exits a cab; he retrieves a lost shoe buckle for her.
 Later that day, Inspector Japp informs Poirot that Morley has been found dead of a gunshot wound to the head, the gun in his hand.
 Between Poirot's appointment and Morley's death, the dentist had seen three patients – Mabelle, prominent financier Alistair Blunt, and a Greek gentleman named Amberiotis.
 Howard Raikes, an American left-wing activist who wishes to marry Blunt's niece Jane Olivera, left the office without seeing Morley's partner Dr Reilly.

 The same day, Amberiotis' body is found, dead from an overdose of anaesthetic.
 The police conclude Morley accidentally injected the overdose, and committed suicide upon realising his mistake, but Poirot does not accept this view.
 Later, Morley's secretary Gladys Nevill reveals that the telegram that decoyed her away turned out to contain a lie.
 Poirot remembers that Morley, who disliked Gladys' boyfriend Frank Carter, had believed Carter sent the telegram.

 Mabelle disappears after speaking with the police.
-A month later, a badly disfigured body is found in the apartment of Mrs Albert Chapman, a woman who also has disappeared.
+A month later, a badly disfigured body is found in the apartment of Mrs Sylvia Chapman, a woman who also has disappeared.
 Poirot notes the dullness of the buckled shoes on the body, which is wearing clothes like Mabelle's.
 However, dental records reveal the body to be that of Mrs Chapman.

 Blunt invites Poirot to his country house, where he meets Blunt's cousin Helen and niece Jane.
 Later, a shot is fired at Blunt; the culprit is apparently Frank Carter, Blunt's new assistant gardener, as Raikes finds Carter holding a gun of the same make as the gun that killed Morley.
 Furthermore, Morley's maid Agnes Fletcher admits she saw Carter on the office's back stairs, before Morley's death.
 Poirot presses Carter, now held by police, for the truth.
 Carter admits he did go to confront Morley, and saw two men leave the office by the back stair; however, when Carter himself entered the office, Morley was already dead.
 Carter also claims that he found the gun in the shrubbery after hearing the shot, and never actually fired at Blunt.